 - Ignoring encapsulation by making all attributes

-. - Creating overly complex class hierarchies.
+public. - Creating overly complex class hierarchies.

 Conclusion